Gayanukaa/ESP32-Medibox/README.md

 Wokwi allows you to test the functionality of your project without needing the physical hardware, making it easier to debug and validate your code.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-## Contact

-If you have any questions or suggestions, please feel free to reach out to us at [gayanukaamarasuriya@gmail.com](mailto:gayanukaamarasuriya@gmail.com).